 “I feel that my current standing as a student in Magna Vista High School’s Warrior Tech Program offers me valuable insight into many of the challenges faced in our area,” he said, adding that he is familiar with the area’s history.
 “I want to do all that I can to help restore vitality to the area and make it a place where everyone wants to work, play and live.”

 Matthew Wells of Collinsville is a junior at Bassett High School.
 He is a member of the Bassett High School BETA Club, and he has completed 100+ volunteer hours for various projects including the W. Dan Prince III Thanksgiving Eve Dinner, MHC After 3 after-school remediation/enrichment program, Missoula Children's Theater, and he volunteered as a member of the stage crew and as a tech at the Black Box Theater.

 "Knowing that a group of young people with big dreams for our area will be discussing ways to help the community inspires me to want to be a part of the Harvest Youth Board.
 This organization will make Martinsville, Virginia a better place in the coming years and I truly want to be a part of this youth-led program that helps many different people in numerous ways."

-Jeremiah W. Witt of Collinsville is a junior at Bassett High School.
+Jeremiah W. Witt of Collinsville is a senior at Bassett High School.
 He participates in the Beta Club, Math SCALE team, and CHILL (Communities Helping Improve Local Lives); he also volunteers at the YMCA, Virginia Museum of Natural History, and several other events hosted by area schools.